-This is a summary of the board games that saw my most interest, play, hobby time and enjoyment in 2018.
+This is a summary of the board games that saw my most interest, investment, hobby time and enjoyment in 2018.
 It is not necessarily a direct reflection of my all time favourite games, but shows where i have putting most resource, hobby interest and funding this year.
 This year kickstarter arrivals became more focused on expanding existing favourite games.

 1. Lord of the Rings LCG – after a few months break late last year, i was back playing solo consistently again during this year, and bought expansion content in Grey Havens, Heirs of Numenor, and Wilds of Rhovanion.
 I also attended my first fellowship event.
 Easily my most played game of the year.